 Definition and Explanation

-In such a case, the net profit disclosed by the Profit & Loss Account is not affected by revaluation and should therefore not need to be adjusted for preparation of cash flow statement.
-Profit on sale of a fixed asset is a slightly tricky issue.
-When a fixed asset is sold at a profit, the amount of cash inflow is larger than the net reduction in value of fixed assets.
+Profit on the sale of a fixed asset is a slightly tricky issue.
+When a fixed asset is sold at a profit, the cash inflow is larger than the net reduction in the value of fixed assets.

 When preparing the cash flow statement, the actual amount received on the sale of the fixed asset is shown as a source of cash.